kalpesh0904/kalpesh0904/README.md

 [![Gmail Badge](https://img.shields.io/badge/-kalpesho0904@gmail.com-c14438?style=flat-square&logo=Gmail&logoColor=white&link=mailto:yourname@gmail.com)](mailto:kalpesho0904@gmail.com)

 ## About Me
-I'm a passionate software developer with a keen interest in  machine learning, and web development.
+I'm a passionate software developer with a keen interest in   web development and machine learning.
 I love exploring new technologies and applying them to solve real-world problems and  a Final year Engineering Student from Department of Electronics in RamdeoBaba University Nagpur.

 ## 🔧 Technologies & Tools